agalue/istio-playground/README.md

 # Istio Playground

-This is playground to have two [Kind](https://kind.sigs.k8s.io/) clusters backed by [Cilium](https://cilium.io/) as CNI (and allowing Load Balancer services to avoid MetalLB) connected with [Istio](https://istio.io/) using its [multi-cluster](https://istio.io/latest/docs/setup/install/multicluster/primary-remote_multi-network/) capabilities.
+This is playground to have two [Kind](https://kind.sigs.k8s.io/) clusters backed by [Cilium](https://cilium.io/) as CNI (and allowing Load Balancer services to avoid MetalLB) connected with [Istio](https://istio.io/) using its [multi-cluster](https://istio.io/latest/docs/setup/install/multicluster/multi-primary/) capabilities.
+A flat network across the cluster is managed via Cilium [Cluster-Mesh](https://cilium.io/use-cases/cluster-mesh/).

-The environment assumes we're interconnecting two clusters from different networks using Istio.
-As everything is laid out to have different CIDR for Pods and Services, it could be possible to connect the clusters using Cilium ClusterMesh and then use the multi-cluster feature of Istio on a shared or single network.
-Still, that last use case is not covered here.

 # Run